Updated: May 20, 2026

 Task execution in EHR processes, documentation, and scheduling is one of those areas where LAM systems can take more clerical tasks off the providers’ shoulders.
 LAMs can handle dynamic scheduling adjustments based on changing circumstances, factoring in patient preferences, doctor availability, and facility resources.

-A LAM-enabled agent can also check on elderly patients outside healthcare facilities, assisting them with minor health issues and booking appointments with healthcare professionals, if necessary.
+AI agents can also check on elderly patients outside healthcare facilities, assisting them with minor health issues and booking appointments with healthcare professionals, if necessary.

 Finance

-Over 65% of investors regret their investment decisions.
+40% of investors regret their investment decisions.
 A highly personalized LAM-based support system can prevent those costly investment mistakes by providing tailored investment recommendations based on an investor’s financial situation, risk tolerances, goals, and market data.
 It can then bring these recommendations into action, i.e. by making trades or transferring funds on behalf of the investor.

-For banks and financial institutions, an action-based system bodes well for enhancing customer service.
+For banks and financial institutions, an agentic system bodes well for enhancing customer service.
 When human agent resources are stretched too thin, LAMs can engage in complex voice interactions to provide immediate support and offer recommendations based on user preferences and prior interactions.

 Read the full case study here.

 Loan underwriting is another process that can benefit from the implementation of LAM solutions.
-To create a credit memo, relationship managers and credit analysts have to sift through 15+ sources on the borrower, loan type, and other factors, — and then, after a few more sweats and back-and-forths, write the document.
+To create a credit memo, relationship managers and credit analysts have to sift through 15+ sources on the borrower, loan type, and other factors, and then, after a few more sweats and back-and-forths, write the document.

 Large action models can relieve managers and analysts of extensive data analysis, enhancing productivity and reducing the time spent on credit-risk memo generation.
-Leveraging actionable AI, a human user can outline the overall workflow, including specific rules, standards, and conditions, through natural language.
+Leveraging agentic AI, a human user can outline the overall workflow, including specific rules, standards, and conditions, through natural language.
 The ecosystem of AI agents takes it from there by handling the communication with the borrower, gathering documents, calculating financial ratios, and executing the rest of the leg work.

 Supply chain management